 How do you define a hyperlink that opens a work item?
 Specify a URL that conforms to the following syntax:

-AccountName specifies the name of the Visual Studio Online account.
+- AccountName specifies the name of the Team Services account

-ServerName specifies the name of the server that is running Team Foundation Server.
+- ServerName specifies the name of the TFS application tier server

-WorkItemNumber specifies the ID of the bug, task, or other work item to which you want to link.
+- WorkItemNumber specifies the ID of the bug, task, or other work item.

 - Share data contained in reports or dashboards